celadari/json-logic-scala/docs/_posts/concept-of-types.md

 ```

 ## Default types in Json Logic Scala
-Json Logic Scala comes with a number of built-in defined Types to avoid you to reinvent the wheel.
+So that you don't have to reinvent the wheel, Json Logic Scala comes with a
+number of built-in defined Types.

 | Type  | Scala data structure  | is Higher Type    |
 |---|---|---|